fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 I often need different development environments every day.
 Having a simple and mostly pre-defined guideline for this makes my job much easier.
 Especially being able to run a small machine without paying any extra fees is very appealing.

 The same thing can be done with different virtualization layers, and even a complete lab setup can be created.
 There are no obstacles to that.
-I’m just saving these options for other articles.
+I'm just saving these options for other articles.

 If you would like to contribute, you can share the steps you need or use, or forward this article to people who you want to read it, or leave your likes and comments.